dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 other function in notcurses, **notcurses_get** and friends can be called concurrently with **notcurses_render**.

-Do not simply **poll** the input file descriptor.
+Do not simply **poll** the file descriptor associated with **stdin** to test for input readiness.
 Instead, use the file descriptor returned by **notcurses_inputready_fd** to ensure compatibility with future versions of Notcurses (it is possible that future versions will process input in their own contexts).

 When support is detected, the Kitty keyboard disambiguation protocol will be requested.
 This eliminates most of the **BUGS** mentioned below.